Bo Storm

-Bo Storm (born 3 February 1987 in Nordborg) is a retired Danish footballer, who currently is the assistant manager of Danish 1st Division club FC Roskilde.
+Bo Storm (born 3 February 1987 in Nordborg) is a Danish retired footballer, who currently is the assistant manager of Danish 1st Division club FC Roskilde.

 Career

 He has played several games for the Danish youth national teams (U-16, U-17, U-18, U-20 and U-21).
 Storm played youth football with AGF Aarhus, but began his career in a small town club called Odder.
 He joined SC Heerenveen in 2003 and currently plays for Danish side FC Roskilde.

 On 11 December 2015 it was confirmed, that Storm would leave SønderjyskE at the end of the year.